GT-School-of-Modern-Languages/clsp/README.md

 - Create an SQL database (db) and import/dump the contents of `db_package.sql` into it.
 For example, we created a database named "clsp" and dumped the tables in db_package.sql into it.
 You can use a tool like phpmyadmin to easily manage all this.
 - Create a new user having access to this db and grant all privileges to the user.
 Make a note of the user name and password.
 - By now all the tables needed should have been uploaded into the db created.
 If you added this new user from the command line, you will need to issue a FLUSH PRIVILEGES statement to tell the server to reload the tables with the updated privileges of the new user.
 Using a tool such as phpmyadmin takes care of this automatically when the new user is created.
 - Now you will need to tell the web application where to find the database and how to connect to it.
-To do this, edit the `config.php` in the folder where site_package was unzipped.
-The database setup section in config.php should look like this:
+To do this, edit the config file `config.php` in the folder where site_package was unzipped.
+The database setup section in the file should look like this:
 ```
 /*Database Setup*/